mrantry/movies-api/README.md

 - **API Documentation**: Integrate Swagger for interactive API documentation.
 - **Parameterized Queries**: All SQL queries could be parameterized to prevent SQL injection attacks.
 - **Error Handling**: Comprehensive error handling and logging.
+- **Route level integration testing**: There are no controller or route level integration tests.